Sustainable youth ministries fail all the time; they thrive in a culture of experimentation, innovation and creativity.

 Mark states in Sustainable YM:

 “Sustainable youth ministries fail all the time; they thrive in a culture of experimentation, innovation and creativity.”

-For the youth worker, time spent with students, developing a volunteer team and doing strategic planning contribute the most to making a youth ministry sustainable.
+For the youth worker, time spent with students developing a volunteer team and doing strategic planning contributes the most to making a youth ministry sustainable.